Cloud CV template AWS / Azure Security and governance

 Review Oscar Bennett's cloud engineer CV layout

-This printable preview shows how Oscar Bennett presents Cloud Engineer experience in London, UK, leading with AWS, Azure, and Terraform and production outcomes that make the technical remit easy to place.
+This printable preview shows how Oscar Bennett presents cloud engineer experience in London, UK, with AWS, Terraform, IAM, and platform governance made easy to scan.

-Notice how the layout keeps AWS, Azure, and Terraform visible while still leaving space for Cloud Baseline Programme and other supporting proof.
+Notice how the layout keeps AWS, Azure, and security visible while still leaving room for networking, automation, and operational proof without crowding the page.

 Why it works